cobioda/longreadtools/README.md

 ## How to use

+### For detailed instructions on how to use LongReadTools, please refer to the [documentation](https://cobioda.github.io/longreadtools/).

+# Example Usage of LongReadTools

+This section provides a practical example of how to apply LongReadTools in a bioinformatics workflow.
+We will demonstrate the process of converting isomatrix text files into Anndata objects, which are suitable for high-throughput single-cell genomics analysis.
+The example will cover the necessary steps from data retrieval and processing to the final conversion using LongReadTools’ specialized functions.

 Here we will use the `isomatrix_tools` module to convert our isomatrix txt files in bulk into `anndata` objects using the [`multiple_isomatrix_conversion`](https://cobioda.github.io/longreadtools/isomatrix_tools.html#multiple_isomatrix_conversion)